Dan Koppen: Post-NFL career

 Koppen announced his NFL retirement following the 2013 season and was hired as an analyst for NBC Sports Boston.

 In March 2014, Koppen was hired as assistant football coach at Bishop Hendricken High School in Warwick, Rhode Island.
-In November 2018, he opened Linesiders Brewery in East Greenwich, Rhode Island.
+In November 2018, he opened Linesider Brewery in East Greenwich, Rhode Island.
+The brewery closed in 2024.
+In February 2025, Koppen was hired as the football head coach at La Salle Academy in Providence, Rhode Island.

 Personal life

-In 2007, Koppen engaged Amber Van Eeghen, a former New England Patriots Cheerleader and the daughter of Mark van Eeghen, a former running back for the Oakland Raiders and New England Patriots.
+In 2007, Koppen was engaged to Amber Van Eeghen, a former New England Patriots Cheerleader and the daughter of Mark van Eeghen, a former running back for the Oakland Raiders and New England Patriots.
 They married in 2009 and have three children.